rishi438/User-Management/README.md

 # Attendance

-### This is an Attendance Application Management System
+### This is an Attendance Management System Web Application

 Tech Stack FASTAPI, Vue.js, Tailwind.